magentabusiness/magentabusiness.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 provisionDevices:
     0:
         image: https://img.thingsboard.io/edge/use-cases/data-filtering/provision-devices-item-5.png
-        title: 'Log in to your ThingsBoard server instance and navigate to the "Devices" page.'
+        title: 'Log in to your IoT Hub server instance and navigate to the "Devices" page.'
     1:
         image: https://img.thingsboard.io/edge/use-cases/data-filtering/provision-devices-item-6.png
         title: 'Please verify that the device "In-vehicle monitoring system" is listed in the devices list.'